instantOS/instantos.github.io/links.md

 ### [mirror](https://github.com/instantOS/mirror)

-A mirror of all binary packages hosted int the instantOS pacman repo
+A mirror of all binary packages hosted in the instantOS pacman repo

 ### [instantTOOLS](https://github.com/instantOS/instantTOOLS)